Skip to content

 Showing how to make hot chocolate cookies in a 4 step collage.

 • Make dough.
-In a large bowl, use a hand mixer to beat the butter and sugars together until smooth and creamy.
-Then beat in the eggs and vanilla until everything is smooth.
-Whisk in the flour, cocoa powder, baking soda, baking powder, and salt until everything is just combined.
+In a large bowl, use a hand mixer to beat butter and sugars until smooth and creamy.
+Beat in the eggs and vanilla until smooth.
+Whisk in flour, cocoa powder, baking soda, baking powder, and salt until everything is just combined.
 Fold in chocolate chips.
 Chill the dough for a few minutes.

 • Scoop.
 Scoop the dough onto parchment-lined baking sheets using a cookie scoop.